holoviz/param/doc/getting_started.md

         return self.title + ": " + str(self.a + self.b)
 ```

-Leave off the `=` and the annotation becomes required: omitting that parameter when constructing the class raises a clear `TypeError` naming the missing field, rather than silently filling in an empty string or zero.
+Leave off the `=` and the annotation becomes required: omitting that parameter when constructing the class raises a clear `TypeError` naming the missing field, rather than silently filling in a default value.
 See the [Typing](user_guide/Typing) user guide for the full set of supported annotations (`Literal`, `Optional`, containers, and more) and for how `Model` interacts with static type checkers.

 ## Using Param for configuration